-The Netherlands and Germany – International Crime and World Justice
+The Netherlands and Germany – Human Rights and International Justice

 This course is an opportunity for student to apply principles of criminal justice learned in the academic setting to other cultures and an international context.
 Through site visits, the course exposes students to international and foreign national organizations that respond to a range of crimes, including human rights violations, war crimes, trafficking of humans and drugs, drug use, and sexual violence against children; accordingly, the program intentionally fosters a greater appreciation of real life logistic and ethical problem solving in a global and comparative context.